Author has written 13 stories for Winx Club, Harry Potter, and Avengers: Earth's Mightiest Heroes.

 On Harry Potter

 When reviewing the series, I'd say Goblet of Fire or Order of the Phoenix was the best.
 Books 1 and 2 were obviously there for setting the stage for what was to come.
-Book 3 is good fun, but it's rather light on character development.
+Book 3 is good fun, but it's rather light on character development and seems to serve more to introduce characters and concepts than actually hold together as a story.
 Though it does feature one of my favorite Harry quotes: “I don’t go looking for trouble—trouble usually finds me.”

 On plots: I'd say that as much as I give Deathly Hallows grief, it has a great achivement and that is the backstory of Albus Dumbeldore.
 Some would say Snape's, but I don't think so.
 Snape seemed like a great character until it was revealed that apparently he was just doing it all for some girl who never liked him that way, and I found that a weak motivation.
-The one with the weakest is Sorcerer's Stone: why would the Albus of book 7 make it so easy that some first years could sneak past all those traps?
+(Plus, feminists, doesn't Snape remind people of those creepy "nice guys" who feel entitled to a girl?)
+The one with the weakest is Philosopher's Stone: why would the Albus of book 7 make it so easy that some first years could sneak past all those traps?
 It doesn't help that the narrative is different than the others, as it's the only book in the series to change point of view during a chapter.

 1. Get an idea.
 This could come from a thought, a dream, or just inspiration from a film or novel you'd seen or read.
 Just get one.